 How to Make Cilantro Lime Rice

-- Heat vegetable oil in a skillet over medium heat.
-Add the rice and season with salt, if using.
-Cook, stirring frequently, until lightly toasted, about 4 or 5 minutes.
+- Heat the oil in a large skillet over medium heat.
+Add the rice and cook, stirring frequently, until lightly toasted, about 4 to 5 minutes.

-- Add broth and bring the mixture to a boil.
-Reduce the heat to low, cover the skillet and simmer for 20 minutes or until all the liquid has been absorbed.
+- Pour in the broth and bring the mixture to a boil.
+Reduce the heat to low, cover with the lid, and simmer until the liquid has been absorbed.

-- Remove the pan from the heat and use a spoon to stir and fluff the cooked rice.
+- Remove the skillet from the heat and fluff the cooked rice with a spoon or fork.

 Serving Suggestions